giricgoyal/react-demo/README.md

 # react-demo

-To run the demo, in appUi directory run:
+To run the demo, in app-ui directory run:

 npm start